imperialbin/imperial.py/README.md

 * The `expires_in` dict key gets converted from an isoformat string to a datetime object

 ## Docs
 To get full docs, refer to imperial documentation.
 To view what goes on with imperial-py, view the full code.
-Every function has docstrings, and a description.
+Every function has docstrings and a description.

-## Contibuting
+## Contributing
 Either send contributions in the discord or open a pull request.
 If you suggest a change, make sure it's backwards compatible.
-I believe right now, imperial-py is python 3.5 and up.
+As of now, imperial-py is python 3.5 and up.